yitit

 Excelero acquired by NVIDIA for use of the company’s block storage technology

-Excelero acquired by NVIDIA for use of the company’s block storage technology-November 2024
+Excelero acquired by NVIDIA for use of the company’s block storage technology-December 2024

 NVIDIA announces today the acquirement of the high-performing block storage provider, Excelero.
 Founded in 2014, NVIDIA will integrate Excelero's technology into the company's business software stack.